Rok with a soldier inside a bush taxi, Guinea

 Population: 10 million (2009)

-- Legendary trip from Guinea Bissau border to Labe: crossing the river in bush taxi, stuck at check-point at 1:00am.
+• Legendary trip from the Guinea-Bissau border to Labe: a river crossing in a bush taxi and getting stuck at a checkpoint at 1:00.

-- Trekking Grand Canyon in Fouta Djalon: rock formations, waterfalls, descent in a canyon and breathtaking sunset.
+• Trekking Grand Canyon in Fouta Djallon: rock formations, waterfalls, descent in a canyon and breathtaking sunset.

 Upon gaining independence from France in 1958, Ahmed Sékou Touré became the first president.
 He ruled with violence and repressive measures until 1984, when he died unexpectedly.
 With a swift coup, Lansana Conté rose to power, which he successfully defended until his death in 2008.